leanprover/vscode-lean4/README.md

 ### Input / editing settings

+* `lean.input.eagerReplacementEnabled`: enables/disables eager replacement as soon as the abbreviation is unique (`true` by default)

 * `lean.input.leader`: character to type to trigger Unicode input mode (`\` by default)

 * `lean.input.languages`: allows the Unicode input functionality to be used in other languages